RednibCoding/MEMD/README.md

 # MEMD: (Mem)ory Leak (D)etection Library

-MEMD is a drop-in, single-header library designed for easy integration into C projects to facilitate memory leak detection.
+MEMD is a minimalist, drop-in, single-header library designed for easy integration into C projects to facilitate memory leak detection.
 By defining `MEMD_IMPLEMENTATION` before including `memd.h`, the implementation is also included.

 ## Activation